 Prime cost is called prime for a reason.
 It is the single most important number a restaurateur must know to run a profitable business and have a solid restaurant business plan.

 Ignoring these will lead you to be a part of the restaurant failure rate.

 If you're unsure how to calculate it and what it means, you're not alone.
-Along with important accounting principles like food cost and pour cost, many restaurant owners have never been shown how to calculate it.
+Along with important restaurant accounting principles like food cost and liquor cost, many restaurant owners have never been shown how to calculate it.
 Don't worry, it's not as daunting as it seems.
 The main abilities it will require are calculating inventory usage and inventory variance.